neilcosgrove/StreamDrums-Project/README.md

 StreamDrums-Project
 ===================

-Music for drums and computer
+Music for drums and computer in real time